 will be able to give you lots of advice.

-Puppies also need to be taught good manners and must learn what is acceptable and what is unacceptable behavior.
+Puppies also need to be taught good manners and must learn what is acceptable and what is unacceptable behaviour.

 Obedience training is very important for all dogs and should become an immediate part of your puppy's training.